 - A brief overview of the course, highlighting what learners will gain

-- A list of key modules or topics covered in the course
+- A list of key learning objectives or topics covered in the course

 - A call-to-action (CTA) button, like “Enroll Now for Free!”